2014–15 New York Rangers season: Playoffs

 In the first round of the Eastern Conference Quarterfinals, the Rangers played the Pittsburgh Penguins and won the series in five games.
+The series winner occurred in Game 5 in overtime from Carl Hagelin.

 In the second round of the Eastern Conference Semi-finals, the Rangers played the Washington Capitals and won the series in seven games.
+In Game 5, Chris Kreider tied the game with 1:41 left in regulation, and Ryan McDonagh won it in overtime.
+In Game 7, Derek Stepan scored an overtime winner, making him the second Ranger to score a Game 7 overtime winner after Stéphane Matteau did so in Game 7 against the New Jersey Devils.
 During the second round, the Rangers set an NHL record in which 14-straight playoff games were decided by one goal.
 They also became the first team in NHL history to battle back from a 3–1 deficit in back-to-back seasons.